thetealover/quarkus-langchainj4-ai/README.md

 Running the application:

 The web services should be running using `dev` profile locally.
-Execute the following commands in seperate terminal sessions.
+Execute the following commands in separate terminal sessions.

 ```shell script
 ./gradlew clean spotlessApply mcp-ws:quarkusDev